 By exchanging the luxury items for more basic supplies, she could get a greater quantity overall—and that meant more food for her workers.

 To her, those goods weren't appealing at all.
-They couldn't compare to the products from her Cube Space or the live seafood she'd brought back from the US.
+They couldn't compare to the products from her Cube Space or the live seafood she had brought back from the US.
 But for workers who couldn't even fill their stomachs, these items were like a miracle.
-They'd work themselves to the bone for it, maybe even risk their lives.
+They would work themselves to the bone for it, maybe even risk their lives.

 So why was this such a big win for her?

-First, by using five percent of her dividends to reward the workers, she'd motivate them to give their all.
+First, by using five percent of her dividends to reward the workers, she would motivate them to give their all to the factory.
 A few would enjoy privileges, but that would push the rest to work even harder for their own shot at rewards.

 Second, she planned to divide the factory's profits into several parts.
 One portion of the red nematode harvest would feed the workers.

 Another portion would repay government loans—and that was a genius move.
 Repaying in grain would put her at a loss, since the government's main concern was feeding more people.
 But red nematodes were different.
 They were a sustainable food source and reduced the government's burden.
-And for her, they basically cost nothing.
+And for her, they basically cost nothing to produce.

 A third portion would go to Qian Duoduo in exchange for fuel, solving the factory's energy problem.